Task Force Falcon

 Service Support and Sustainment

-be minimal on ground, elements from the 526th LSB were
+logistical support would be minimal on ground, elements from the 526th

-support for both TF Falcon and TF Talon.
-The two biggest
+for both TF Falcon and TF Talon.
+The two biggest capabilities that Havoc

-convoys attempting to move through the mountains to reach
+significant strain on convoys attempting to move through the mountains

 communities specified in their MATOs.